w3c/trace-context/spec/30-processing-model.md

 and `parent-id`.
    - If either `trace-id`, `parent-id` or `flags`  are invalid,  the tracing system creates a new `traceparent` header and removes all entries from `tracecontext`.
-4. After the system has validated the traceparent, it validates the tracestate.
+2. After the system has validated the traceparent, it validates the tracestate.
     > **PENDING DECISION**: How do we do this exactly?

-5. The tracing system modifies the `traceparent` header.
+3. The tracing system modifies the `traceparent` header.
     - **Update `parent-id`**.
-The value of property `parent-id` can be set to the new value representing the ID of the current operation.
-This is the most common mutation and should be considered a default.
+The value of property `parent-id` MUST be set to the new value representing the ID of the current operation.

     > **PENDING DECISION**: This definition is not entirely clear.
     - **Indicate recorded state**.
-The value of `recorded` flag of `trace-flags` may be set to `1` if it had the value `0` before or vice versa. `parent-id` MUST be set to the new value with the `recorded` flag updated.
+The value of `recorded` flag of `trace-flags` MAY be set to `1` if it had the value `0` before or vice versa. `parent-id` MUST be set to the new value with the `recorded` flag updated.
     See details of `recorded` flag for more information on how this flag is recommended to be used.